Community Handbook:Policies and Procedures

 Fire Drills

 For the protection and safety of our community, unannounced fire drills will be held during the academic year.
 Your cooperation is mandatory to become familiar with evacuation routes.
 Anytime the alarm sounds, residents must exit the building.
 Participation in fire drills is required by state law.
-If you are confirmed to have a service/support animal, you are responsible for the animal during the fire drill.
+If you are confirmed to have an emotional/support animal, you are responsible for the animal during the fire drill.

 Internet Access